The Gau{\ss}-Bonnet operator of an infinite graph: Abstract

 \section{Abstract}

-\tir We propose a general condition for self-adjointness of the Gau\ss-Bonnet operator $D=d+\delta$ based on the notion of negligible boundary introduced by Gaffney.
-This gives self-adjointness of the Laplace operator both for functions or 1-forms on infinite graphs.
-This is used to extend Flanders result concerning solutions of Kirchhoff laws.
+\tir We propose a general condition, to ensure essential self-adjointness for the Gau\ss-Bonnet operator $D=d+\delta$, based on a notion of completeness as Chernoff.
+This gives essential self-adjointness of the Laplace operator both for functions and 1-forms on infinite graphs.
+This is used to extend Flanders result concerning solutions of Kirchhoff's laws.